jchai002/choir-justice-supplies/fr/en/ooma-office-feature-summary.markdown

 ### Unlimited domestic calling

-Calls to French cell phones and landlines are free and unlimited.
+Calls to French mobile phones and landlines are free and unlimited.

 ### Unlimited calls to 12 European countries